Fall 2018 High School Credit Recovery Briefing

 - Please download a copy of our academic calendars now!
-Click HERE.

 - All students new to the MTDA credit recovery program must complete the mandatory Orientation program.
 The program is called “Credit Recovery Orientation” in GeniusSIS and must receive a “pass” to be able to enroll in content specific programs.
 Once a student takes and completes the orientation, they do not need to complete it again.
 However, some facilitators do ask students to retake the orientation if they were not previously successful in the MTDA CR format.

 - The orientation program is approximately 2-3 hours of engagement time, dependent on student skill, reading level and motivation.
 Students that do not complete orientation in a reasonable amount of time should be considered high need enrollments and provided additional direct support locally.

 - NEW: We have moved Credit Recovery Orientation into our “short course” format.
 It is fundamentally the same as in past years, but, among other options for short courses.
 Please see important details on the Short Course description page.

 - Please review our student registration page in the Site Facilitator handbook for information on data collection, entrance counseling, and student registration.
 That page is here: link.

 Our course list for 2018-2019 is here: LINK.

 - Canceled Courses: MTDA will not offer the following CR courses for the 2018-2019 school year due to low enrollment: